CMagnac/cmagnac.github.io/_posts/2023-05-13-educational-genetics.md

 <br>

-Obviously, there are so many imperfections but I let my students thinking more about it.
+Obviously, there are many imperfections, but I encourage my students to think more about them.

-I will conclude on rare diseases.
+I will conclude with rare diseases.

 <br>